Sharp Bounds for Genetic Drift in Estimation of Distribution Algorithms: Introduction

-In this work, we shall quantify this effect asymptotically precise for several EDAs and this via proven results.
+In this work, we shall quantify this effect asymptotically precisely for several EDAs and this via proven results.
 The few \textbf{previous works} in this direction have obtained the following results.
-Friedrich, K\"otzing, and Krejca~\cite{FriedrichKK16} showed that for the cGA, the expected frequency of a neutral bit is arbitrary close to the borders $0$ or $1$ after $\omega(K^2)$ generations.
-Though not stated in~\cite{FriedrichKK16}, from Corollary~9 in \cite{FriedrichKK16}, we can derive an upper bound of $O(K^2)$ for the expected time of leaving the interval $[\frac 14, \frac 34]$, and $O(K^2 \log K)$ for the expected hitting time of a boundary value.
-For the UMDA, the situation is similar~\cite{FriedrichKK16}.
+Friedrich, K\"otzing, and Krejca~\cite{FriedrichKK16} showed that for the cGA with hypothetical population size $K$, the frequency of a neutral bit position is arbitrary close to the borders $0$ or $1$ after expected $\omega(K^2)$ generations.
+Though not stated in~\cite{FriedrichKK16}, from its Corollary~9, we can derive an upper bound of $O(K^2)$ for the expected time of leaving the interval $[\frac 14, \frac 34]$, and $O(K^2 \log K)$ for expected hitting time of a boundary value.
+For the UMDA selecting $\mu$ best individuals from $\lambda$ offspring, the situation is similar~\cite{FriedrichKK16}.
 After $\omega(\mu)$ iterations, the frequencies are arbitrary close to the boundaries and the expected hitting time can be shown to be $O(\mu \log \mu)$ via similar arguments as above.
-Sudholt and Witt~\cite{SudholtW16} mentioned that the boundary hitting time of the cGA is $\Theta(K^2)$, but without a complete proof (in particular, because they did not discuss what happens once the frequency leaves the interval $[\frac 16, \frac 56]$).
-Although Krejca and Witt~\cite{KrejcaWitt17} focused on the lower bound of the runtime of the UMDA on \onemax, we can derive from it that the hitting time of the boundary $0$ is at least $\Omega(\mu)$.
-This follows from the drift of $\phi$ in Lemma~9 in~\cite{KrejcaWitt17} together with the additive drift theorem~\cite{HeY01}.
+Sudholt and Witt~\cite{SudholtW19} mentioned that the boundary hitting time of the cGA is $\Theta(K^2)$, but without a complete proof (in particular, because they did not discuss what happens once the frequency leaves the interval $[\frac 16, \frac 56]$).
+Although Krejca and Witt~\cite{KrejcaW20} focused on the lower bound of the runtime of the UMDA on \onemax, we can derive from it that the hitting time of the boundary $0$ is at least $\Omega(\mu)$.
+This follows from the drift of $\phi$ in Lemma~9 in~\cite{KrejcaW20} together with the additive drift theorem~\cite{HeY01}.